 Our current English Language Arts (ELA) textbook adoption is myView by Savvas and UFLI by The University of Florida.
 This series is a comprehensive K-5 curriculum.
 This robust design develops foundational skills and oral comprehension with rich and authentic literary and informational texts.
 We also utilize iReady Instruction and Ready Florida lessons to supplement the core ELA instruction.
 Students have a minimum of 90 uninterrupted minutes of ELA instruction daily.

 Our current math adoption is enVision by Savvas.
 This series has been aligned with the Florida BEST Mathematics standards.
 In addition to the core math program, we supplement our mathematics curriculum with iReady Online Instruction and Ready Florida lessons.
 Teachers also utilize resources from CPALMS.
 Math is taught for a minimum of 60 minutes each day.

 - iReady’s adaptive diagnostic provides a comprehensive insight into student learning across K–12 skills, helping teachers diagnose individual learning needs, observe growth over time, and predict proficiency on state assessments.

 - This assessment occurs three times a year, beginning, middle, and end of the year.
 All students in kindergarten through the fourth grade participate.

 - Comprehensive Standards Mastery Assessment (CSMA) is an assessment that is given at the beginning of the year and the end of the year to students in art, music, and physical education.

 - This assessment monitors growth for the standards in the areas of the special arts.

-- Florida Standards Assessment (FSA) is a standards-based assessment that provides proficiency data on all students in grades 3-10 for English language arts and math, and science for 5th grade.
-The primary purpose of Florida’s K–12 statewide assessment program is to measure students’ achievement of Florida’s education standards.
+- Florida Assessment for Student Thinking (FAST) is a standards-based progress monitoring assessment that provides proficiency data on all students in grades 3-10 for English language arts and math.
+The primary purpose of Florida’s FAST statewide assessment program is to measure students’ achievement of Florida’s education standards.

 - ACCESS for ELLs